m2khosravizadeh/MyRssFeed/README.md

 # MyRssFeed
-This Project is for RSSFEED of any sites what you want This is just for practice
+This Project is for RSSFEED of any sites what you want. \n This is just for practice